-The Equity Office will complete the Farmworker Housing Community Engagement Pilot and make recommendations to the Board of County Commissioners and Growth Management in FY 2024.
-We aim to improve and support Alachua County's focus on farmers, local food, and housing.
+The Equity Office collaborated with Growth Management to complete the Farmworker Housing Community Engagement Pilot and make recommendations to the Board of County Commissioners and Growth Management in FY 2024.
+This effort supports Alachua County's focus on farmers, local food, and housing.